jbytecode/OperationsResearchModels.jl/paper/paper.md

 # An Example

-The example below defines a linear transportation problem with a given cost matrix for transportation cost between sources and targets, demand vector of targets, and supply vector of sources.
+The example below defines a linear transportation problem with a given matrix of transportation costs between sources and targets, demand vector of targets, and supply vector of sources.

 ```Julia